 An intellectual disability should be no barrier to lifting weights at a gym.

-Secondly, people with an intellectual handicap would have to have an educable level of cognitive skills to truly benefit from a weightlifting program.
+Secondly, people with an intellectual disability would have to have an educable level of cognitive skills to truly benefit from a weightlifting program.

-With scores of mentally challenged adults in the workforce, able to hold down a job, why don’t more of them lift weights?
+With scores of intellectually challenged adults in the workforce, able to hold down a job, why don’t more of them lift weights?

 This is because they are rarely encouraged to do so.
 After all, most of the general population doesn’t even lift weights.

-Weightlifting is a Special Olympics event, but those athletes represent an extremely, extremely tiny percentage of people with mental challenges who pump iron.
+Weightlifting is a Special Olympics event, but those athletes represent an extremely, extremely tiny percentage of people with an ID who pump iron.

-This is really odd, because Special Olympians learn far more difficult activities such as skiing, equestrian, basketball, soccer, figure skating and gymnastics.
+It’s also really odd, because Special Olympians learn far more difficult activities than lifting weights such as skiing, figure skating and gymnastics.

 Weightlifting IS a Special Olympics sport!